 The Caper is not so large however that it’s not uncomfortable to wear on the ski lift.
 The smaller size also means it should fit in your ski or snowboard bag so you wont have to carry in your suitcase for traveling.

-The Caper also has Camelbaks lifetime warranty and is probably the best ski backpack at a very reasonable price.
+The Caper also has Camelbaks lifetime warranty and is probably the best hydration pack for skiing at a very reasonable price.

 How to Choose the Best Hydration Pack For You